alberto-moreno-sa/linio-standards/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

+## Security
+### GitHub
+Linio uses GitHub for it's code hosting.
+For security purposes, all developers MUST enable 2FA (Two-Factor Authentication) on GitHub.

+If you do not currently have a OTP (One time password) client, such as [Authy](https://www.authy.com), or Google Authenticator, please take a look at [Authy](https://www.authy.com).
+It's available on Android, iOS, and Chrome.

 ## Warnings
 Included in the standards directory are multiple documents which MUST be adhered to.
 Straying away from these standards MAY result in disciplinary action.